allan-tulane/sp25-recitation-04-jsasson01/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+The problem that prevents us from parallelizing the algorithm is the iterative nature.
+Because it iterates through the entire doc if it was parralelized the resulting answer would not be correct as adding terms to the same tuples simoultaneously will create errors and cause the answer to vary based on chance.

 ## Part 2: Sentiment analysis